 The Nvidia GeForce RTX 3060 Mobile (for laptops, GN20-E3, Max-P) is the third Ampere graphics card for notebooks in early 2021.
-It is based on the GA104-610-A Ampere chip and offers 8 GB GDDR6 graphics memory with a 192 Bit memory bus.
-It supports PCIe 4.0 and will be available in different variants from 80 or 115 Watt (TGP).
+It is based on the GA106 Ampere chip and offers 6 GB GDDR6 graphics memory with a 192 Bit memory bus.
+It supports PCIe 4.0 and will be available in different variants from 60 or 115 Watt (TGP).
 As package the notebook graphic card uses GB5-256 and the chip size is 40x40mm.
 The GPU supports eDP 1.4b to connect the internal monitor.
-There is also a Max-Q version with 60 - 70 Watt TGP and lower clock rates.

-The GA104 chip offers 6,144 FP32 ALUs of which half can also execute INT32 instructions (i.e. 3,072 INT32 ALUs).
-The RTX 3060 however won't use all ALUs on the chip.
+The GA106 chip offers 3,840 FP32 ALUs of which half can also execute INT32 instructions (i.e. 1,920 INT32 ALUs).
+The mobile RTX 3060 will only all 3,840 cores on the chip.
 With Turing all shaders could still execute FP32 or INT32 instructions.
 The raytracing and tensor cores on the chip were also improved according to Nvidia.
 The Ampere chips also include an improved 5th generation video encoder (NVENC for H.264 and H.265) and a 7th generation decoder (for various formats now including AV1).

 The GA106 chip is manufactured by Samsung in 8nm (8N), which is not quite able to keep up with the 7nm node at TSMC (e.g. used by AMD and also for the professional GA100 Ampere chip).